Kozatske

-During the 2022 Russian Invasion of Ukraine, the settlement was occupied by Russian forces.

-Administrative status
+History

 Until 18 July, 2020, Kozatske belonged to Beryslav Raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five, it was transferred to Kakhovka Raion.

+During the Russian invasion of Ukraine, fighting took place in Kozatske and neighboring Vesele on 25 February 2022.

+Until 26 January 2024, Kozatske was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kozatske became a rural settlement.

 Economy

 Transportation

 Kozatska railway station is on the railway connecting Mykolaiv via Snihurivka and Nova Kakhovka with Melitopol.
 There is infrequent passenger traffic.

 The settlement has road access to Kherson and, via Nova Kakhovka, with Highway M14 connecting Kherson with Melitopol.